thekitsunedev/thekitsundev/README.md

 - Shell
 - JavaScript (for HTML)

-## In the future I would like to learn more about
+## Future plans
-- Assembly
+- Assembly (probably for the 6502)
-- Machine Learning
-- Kubernetes
-- ProxMox
 - C# (Unity)
-- pfSense / OPNsense
+- Robotics

-## Current projects
-1. Upgraded server
-2. Own website
-3. 8 bit computer from scratch
+- Bit computer from scratch